 Most peoples first concern is probably the cost.
 The cost is another factor, more features, web space and bandwidth come at a higher cost.
 It all depends on "how good" of a website you need.
 Unless your site is for personal use, don't opt for the cheapest service you can find.
 Remember, things are cheap for a reason.
 If you are running a business, your server's uptime and reliability isn't something on which you want to focus.

 Most good web hosts offer telephone technical support, which is important.
 If a problem arises, you can speak to someone about it directly to resolve the problem.
 Some companies offer email support, which isn't bad, but we like telephone support better.
 If you are going to use an editor to author your website, that isn't a problem.
 Almost every web host supports them.
-We already had problems at 3:00 AM and have been on the phone to our host to resolve it before our busy time started.
+We've already had problems at 3:00 AM and have been on the phone with our host to resolve it before our busy time began.

 Reliability is important, modern hardware is pretty reliable, so this shouldn't be too much of a problem.
 Most web hosts offer 99.9% uptime, which is an industry-standard.
 In a perfect world, this would be 100%!